Invocables represent a self-contained job within your system.

 In your invocable's constructor, inject any types that are available from your application's service provider.

-Make sure that your invocable itself is available in the service container.
+Make sure that your invocable itself is available in the service container (usually done in your

 #1 Generating A Daily Report And Emailing To Users